Rightlight6 Room lighting audit

 • No formal building, mould, or health inspection claims.

-• No bloated content library that distracts from the flagship audit.
+• No broad content sprawl that distracts from the main room audit.

 Operating principles